Pursuing Christlike Character

 That was the amazing question a young person once asked Jesus some 2,000 years ago.
 The young man had already been a very strong believer, fulfilling all the basics of what God required of him according to the Jewish law.
-But deep in his heart, he didn’t want to do the mere minimum.
+But deep in his heart, he didn’t want to do the bare minimum.
 He wanted to give God more of his life.
-So when Jesus reminded him to follow the Ten Commandments, the man remarkably replied, “All these I have observed: what do I still lack?”
+When Jesus reminded him to follow the Ten Commandments, the man remarkably replied, “All these I have observed: what do I still lack?”
+(Mt 19:20).

-What an exceptional young man!
-Think about it: how many of us could say we are already following all of God’s commandments?
+What a seemingly exceptional young man!
+Think about it: How many of us could say we are already following all of God’s commandments?
 But that’s not all.
-This man wasn’t content with merely obeying all the rules—doing the right thing, saying the right thing, believing the right thing—he wanted to do even more for God.
+This man wasn’t content with merely obeying all the rules — doing the right thing, saying the right thing, believing the right thing.
+He claimed he wanted to do even more for God.
 He wanted to give God his whole heart.
 So he asks Jesus, “What do I still lack?”

 That’s the same crucial question every true disciple should always ask: “What do I still lack?”
 How can I love more, serve more, trust more?
 How can I give more of my life to God?
 How can I live more like Jesus lived?

-Being a disciple of Jesus is not about merely checking off boxes (“I prayed.
-I went to Mass.
-I led a Bible study.
-I didn’t fall into mortal sin today.”).
-It’s ultimately about our transformation in Christ—a lifelong process, but one that will never really take off if we don’t have the generous heart exhibited by this young man in Matthew 19.
+Being a disciple of Jesus is not about merely checking off boxes (“I prayed, I went to Mass, I led a Bible study, I didn’t fall into mortal sin today”).
+It’s not simply a matter of “doing the right things.”
+Jesus invites us to give our entire lives to him.
+Being a disciple is ultimately about our total transformation in Christ — a lifelong process, but one that will never take off if we don’t have the generous heart exhibited by this young man in Matthew 19.

 This young man in the Bible had noble aspirations.
 But sincere intentions are not enough.
 We have to put those intentions into action.
-Unfortunately, the story of this young man takes a downward turn after Jesus offers him this invitation: “If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me.” (v.
-21).
-Instead of following where his generous heart had led him so far, the young man suddenly hesitates.
+Unfortunately, the story of this young man takes a downward turn after Jesus offers him this invitation: “If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me” (Mt 19:21).
+Instead of following where his generous heart has led him so far, the young man suddenly hesitates.
 He holds back.
-He has come a long way with the Lord and a part of him wants to go further, but this is one step he is unwilling to take.
-Instead of striving to give his entire life to Jesus, he went backwards in his faith journey and settled for mediocrity: “he went away sorrowful; for he had great possessions” (v.
-22).
+He has come a long way with his religious faith, and a part of him wants to go further — but this is one step he is unwilling to take.
+Instead of striving to give his entire life to Jesus, he went backwards in his faith journey and settled for mediocrity: “he went away sorrowful; for he had great possessions” (Mt 19:22).

-everything?
-Is there a part of your life that you are hesitant
+to give up everything?
+Is there a part of your life that you are hesitant to

 But all this talk of perfection and holiness can be overwhelming.
-We might say to ourselves, “I have so many shortcomings— so many areas where I lack!
+We might say to ourselves, “I have so many shortcomings, so many areas where I’m lacking!
 Is this really possible?
-Can I really become holy as Christ is holy?
+Can I become holy as Christ is holy?
 Can I really become perfect?”

 We are not the sum of our weaknesses and failures; we are the sum of the Father’s love for us and our real capacity to become the image of his Son.

-“Grace” is a popular Christian word, but few understand what it really means and what difference it makes in our daily lives.
-In short, grace is Christ’s divine life in us.
+“Grace” is a popular Christian word, but few understand what it truly means and what difference it makes in our daily lives.
+In essence, grace is Christ’s divine life in us.
 It is the very life of the divine Son of God abiding in our souls!

-We grow in grace through prayer, good deeds and most especially through the sacraments.
-By being filled with Christ’s life, we are gradually changed.
-We begin to think more like Christ, value what he values, serve more like Christ, bear sufferings more like Christ, love more like Christ—for it is Christ himself helping us to do things that we could not do on our own.
-Indeed, Jesus wants to re-live his life in us through grace.
+We grow in grace through prayer, faithfulness and most especially through the sacraments.
+By being filled with Christ’s life, we are gradually changed and begin to think more like Christ.
+We begin to value what he values, serve more like him, bear sufferings more like him, love more like him — for it is Christ himself helping us to do things that we could not do on our own.
+Jesus wants to relive his life in us through grace.

-To illustrate the power of grace in our souls, Catholics throughout the centuries have often used the image of an iron rod being placed in fire.
-As the fire heats the iron, the iron begins to take on the properties of the fire – it gets hot and glows red.
-The iron rod is still iron, but it becomes like the fire.
+To illustrate the power of grace in our souls, Catholics throughout the centuries have often used the image of a cold iron rod being placed in fire.
+As the fire heats the iron, the iron begins to take on the properties of the fire; it gets hot and glows red.
+The iron rod is still iron, but it becomes like the fire, even capable of igniting other fires.
 Through grace, something similar begins to happen in our lives.
-We are like the iron, placed in the fire of God’s grace, becoming changed, taking on the characteristics of God—his love, patience, mercy and kindness.
-The more we allow Christ’s grace to transform us, the more we can say with St. Paul, “it is no longer I who live, but Christ who lives in me” (Gal 2:20).
+We are like the iron, placed in the fire of God’s grace, becoming changed, taking on the characteristics of God — his love, patience, mercy and kindness (Gal 5:22 – 23).
+The more we allow Christ’s grace to transform us, the more we can say with St. Paul, “it is no longer I who live, but Christ who lives in me” (Gal 2:19).

-Are you striving for this type of transformation in your life?
+Are you praying and striving for this type of transformation in your life?
 Do you call on God’s grace to help you live more like Christ?
 Are you becoming more and more like God?

 Be perfect as your heavenly Father is perfect.

 There’s a story of a peasant who traveled to Ars, France to see a famous priest named St. John Vianney.
-When he returned home, his faith was renewed.
+When the peasant returned home, his faith was renewed.
 Surprised, his friends and relatives asked him, “But who did you see in Ars?”
-He responded, “I saw God, in a man.”
+He responded, “I saw God, in a man” (1).
 People should be able to say the same about us.

 THREE ENEMIES: SELF-JUSTIFICATION, SELF-RELIANCE, SELF-CONDEMNATION